NodeJSEngineering/nodejs-questions/Readme.md

 The difference between a cluster module and a load balancer is that instead of distributing load between processes, the balancer distributes requests.

+Scenario: You are tasked with implementing a feature in a Node.js application that processes and transforms large datasets asynchronously.
+The data processing needs to be efficient and handle potential errors gracefully.

+Question: How would you implement asynchronous data processing in Node.js?
+What patterns or tools would you use to manage the processing, handle errors, and ensure the application remains responsive
 ```